manufarez/cadenapp/CRYPTOPIVOT.md

 ### Options for Managing KYC/AML
 ##### *Option 1:* Delegate to fiat-to-crypto gateway
-- Use a third-party gateway (e.g., Ramp, MoonPay, Transak) that includes KYC/AML checks.
+- Use a third-party gateway that includes KYC/AML checks.
 - The gateway performs verification directly with users and manages compliance.
 - Advantages: reduces liability and operational burden, minimal implementation effort on our end (just an API or widget integration).
 - Disadvantages: we must share user data with the gateway, users might experience delays due to verification checks.